0xW1LD/0xw1ld.github.io/_posts/2025-04-20-administrator.md

 [+] Password changed successfully!
 ```

-> Take note to ensure your password aligns with the password policy, this isn't hard as if it doesn't align you'd get errors.

 I'm not a massive fan of using a changed password and suspect it will get cleaned up in a while so let's grab a TGT.

 > These steps as I will soon learn aren't necessary as all I need is his password to access ftp.
 But it's good to keep in mind nonetheless.